 - Grotto Climbing and Yoga is a great way to indulge in an outdoor physical activity in a controlled environment.
 Although this is an indoor improvisation of free climbing, it is as close as you get to the real experience in an urban area.
 There are many spots throughout the place and you can surely find one close to your work or apartment.
 If you need to relax after work, you can do that with guided yoga classes on the same premisses.

-- After you settle down and adapt to life in your new place, it is time to expand your horizons and take a tour of the wider surrounding area.
+- No matter if you choose to relocate during the holidays or in summer after you settle down and adapt to life in your new place, it is time to expand your horizons and take a tour of the wider surrounding area.
 One way you could do it is on a bike, and the most beautiful place to ride your two wheels in this area is the Silver Strand Bikeway.
 You could look at the sunset at your own pace and snap a few memorable photos while you are at it.

 - If you are a fan of street art, you should check out murals of Barrio Logan.
 You could take a guided tour and get detailed info about street artists and the street art there or you could take a cup of coffee to go and feast your eyes while taking a stroll.

 - Full Moon Party at Trilogy Sanctuary near La Jolla beach is a truly unique experience.
 You will not only witness great performances, but you can also participate.
 Moon elixirs, themed food and drinks, aerial fire shows, dance, open mic night, and yoga are just some of the magical things that are happening once every full moon.

 - Axe Ventures in North Park offers you the opportunity to wake your inner lumberjack without taking the trip outside the urban area.
 You can throw axes at the target after your stressful day and wake your primal instincts.
 It’s like darts, only more extreme.